statdivlab/corncob/README.md

 ## Use

-There is currently a vignette created as a tutorial for the STAMPS 2018 workshop.
-This vignette demonstrates example usage of all main functions.
+The vignette demonstrates example usage of all main functions.
 You can see the vignette by using the following code:

 ``` r
 # install.packages("devtools")